mohithsaran/Pizza_Hut_SQL_Case_Study/README.md

 # **Pizza Hut SQL Case Study**
 This case study involves analyzing a dataset of around 40,000 records from a fictional Pizza Hut dataset to answer various business questions.
 The dataset includes tables for pizzas, pizza types, order details, and other related information.
-The queries will cover basic, intermediate, and advanced SQL concepts to gain insights into the business operations.
+The queries will cover basic, intermediate, and advanced SQL concepts to gain insights into the business operations solved in `BigQuery`.

 ## **Dataset Overview**
 The dataset consists of the following tables:

-pizzas: Contains information about pizzas, including their IDs, names, prices, and associated pizza types.
+`pizzas:` Contains information about pizzas, including their IDs, names, prices, and associated pizza types.
-pizza_types: Lists the different categories of pizzas (e.g., vegetarian, non-vegetarian) along with their descriptions.
+`pizza_types:` Lists the different categories of pizzas (e.g., vegetarian, non-vegetarian) along with their descriptions.
-order_details: Stores details of each order, including order IDs, pizza IDs, quantities, and timestamps.
+`order_details:` Stores details of each order, including order IDs, pizza IDs, quantities, and timestamps.
-orders: Stores orders IDs, date, time of purchasing the order
+`orders:` Stores orders IDs, date, time of purchasing the order

 ## **SQL Queries and Objectives**
 ### **Basic Queries**